Valerian

 How long does it take for valerian to kick in?

-Insomnia.
+Sleep quality.
 Although some conflicting research exists, most studies show that taking valerian can reduce the amount of time it takes to fall asleep by about 15 to 20 minutes.
 Valerian also seems to improve sleep quality.
 Doses of 400-900 mg of valerian extract taken up to 2 hours before bed seem to work best.

 Is Valerian an opioid?